-Lindsay Martin is a second year Ph.D. student in the Forman-Herbert lab.
+Lindsay Martin is a third year Ph.D. student in the Forman-Herbert lab.
 She received her Bachelor's in Psychology in 2008 from the University of Nevada, Reno, where she worked as a research assistant in doctoral labs specializing in acceptance-based behavioral interventions.
-She pursued a Master's in Clinical Psychology from Towson University in Baltimore, Maryland, and while there served as the Data Manager for a multi-site treatment development trial using Acceptance-Based Separated Family Therapy (ASFT) for adolescents with anorexia nervosa.
-Also during her time in Baltimore, she completed clinical and research training at the Johns Hopkins School of Medicine Eating Disorder Program, where she also became the research coordinator of a NIMH funded five-site placebo-controlled trial for the use of olanzapine in the treatment of anorexia.
-Her interests include technique, process, and outcome in acceptance-based behavioral interventions, with a primary concentration in maladaptive eating behaviors and anxiety disorders.
-In her free time, Lindsay enjoys live music, outdoor activities, basketball, mountains, espresso, wine & cheese, and most importantly, spending time with her close friends and family.
+She received her Master's in Clinical Psychology in 2011 from Towson University in Baltimore, Maryland, and while there served as the Data Manager for a multi-site treatment development trial using Acceptance-Based Separated Family Therapy (ASFT) for adolescents with anorexia nervosa.
+Also during her time in Baltimore, she completed clinical and research training at the Johns Hopkins School of Medicine Eating Disorder Program, where she also served as a research coordinator of a NIMH funded five-site placebo-controlled trial for the use of olanzapine in the treatment of anorexia.
+Her interests include technique, process, and outcome in acceptance-based behavioral interventions, with a primary concentration in maladaptive eating behaviors, anxiety disorders, and behavioral medicine.
+In her free time, Lindsay enjoys live music, outdoor activities, basketball, mountains, espresso, and spending time with her close friends and family.